yuvaltar/Gmailish-tsk4/README.md

 ![Persistent spam filtering](<screenshots/19. sending the same bad url in a different mail and it goes directly to spam.png>) *Subsequent emails with the same malicious URL are also automatically filtered to spam*

-The application follows a **component-based architecture** where reusable components are integrated into pages, eliminating the need for full page reloads. **Real-time update mechanisms** ensure users see new emails and changes instantly through dedicated refresh functionality built into the interface.

 ## Jira Link